BadisaMosesane/telco_churn_predicition/README.md

 Telco Customer Churn Prediction

+Customer attrition, also known as customer churn, customer turnover, or customer defection, is the loss of clients or customers.
+This application allows you to predict telco customer churn using machine learning algorithms (SVM, XGBoost) using Dash - an open source Python framework for building web analytic applications.

-Powered by the SAIS Universities-Industry-Government Co-creation Platform:
+The project is Powered by the SAIS Universities-Industry-Government Co-creation Platform:
 ![](images/UIG_logo.png)

 SAIS-UIG - a project that aims  to  develop  a  universities  centric  co-creation  platform  with  its  associated   activities,   government   &   industry   partnerships,   mentorship   and   processes centred on industry and government or stakeholder defined challenges solved by students through well-defined mentored flagstone capstone projects.